cayobro/cayobro.github.io/_projects/popdyn.md

 ![Population Dynamics](/assets/img/research/popdyn-overview.png){:width="800"}

 ## Control Lyapunov functions for population dynamics with two species
-Our works revolve around the fact that the considered familiy of IPDE systems can be transformed into a system of two coupled ordinary differential equations (ODE) and two autonomous, exponentially stable integral delay equations (IDE).
+Our works revolve around the fact that the considered family of IPDE systems can be transformed into a system of two coupled ordinary differential equations (ODE) and two autonomous, exponentially stable integral delay equations (IDE).
 While predator-prey systems can only be stabilized through *simultaneous harvesting* (removal) of both species, predator-predator systems require *asymetric harvesting* of one species.

 For **predator-prey** scenarios we use a **Volterra-like control Lyapunov function**:
 - We design a simple feedback which employs possibly negative harvesting for global stabilization of the ODE model, while guaranteeing regional regulation with positive harvesting.
 - Extending this to a more sophisticated, restrained controller we achieve regulation for the ODE model globally, with positive harvesting.
 - For the full IPDE model, with the IDE dynamics acting as large disturbances, for both the simple and saturated feedback laws we provide explicit estimates of the regions of attraction.

 For **predator-predator** scenarios under asymetric harvesting, we further need to apply **backstepping**.
 Then:
 - The ODEs are globally stabilized.
 - An estimate of the region of attraction of the asymptotically stabilized equilibrium of the full IPDE system is provided, under a positivity restriction on control.